Key Takeaways

 Approximately 30% of all traffic crash fatalities in Oklahoma involve alcohol or drug impairment.
 That's consistent with national trends, but it means roughly 200 Oklahomans die each year in crashes that wouldn't have happened if someone had made a different choice.

 Impairment doesn't require legal intoxication.
-Crash risk increases significantly below the .08 BAC legal limit, and drug impairment (prescription and illegal) is increasingly common.
+Crash risk increases significantly below the .08 BAC legal limit established by 47 O.S. § 11-901, and drug impairment (prescription and illegal) is increasingly common.
+When an impaired driver causes a crash, the criminal charges they face are separate from the civil liability to crash victims — and the civil case is often stronger because the burden of proof is lower.

 Speeding was a factor in 29% of all traffic fatalities nationally in 2023.
 The physics are simple: faster speeds mean longer stopping distances and more severe impacts.
 A crash at 65 mph is fundamentally different from a crash at 45 mph.